Amsterdam/afvalcontainers/README.md

 # Afvalcontainers #

-## CMS Downloader ##
+## Scrape API ##

-Python script to download all the containers, containertypes and wells from https://bammensservice.nl api into seperate jsons and combine them into 1 geojson which is loaded into ckan and saved into a postgres db.
+Python script to download all the containers, containertypes and wells from https://bammensservice.nl api

 Swagger documentation can be found here after you login: https://bammensservice.nl/api/doc

-The results can be found here as an example: https://github.com/Amsterdam/afvalcontainers/tree/master/cmsdownloader/data.

 ### Install procedure ###